kengarcia96/javaBasic-Strings/MyAnswersSummary.md

 3. Corrected the test by modifying aresame to show optional value of false.
 4. None.

-## Question Format on Take String Apart
+## Question Format on Take String Apart (Answers 5-7 in the next 2 section)
 1. What if the input arguments is out of range of the string?
 2. What will happen if the the starting index is greater than the ending index?
 3. What will happen if the input string is of null reference?